All Episodes

 I'm very smug about it, in fact.

-Yeah, I'm in the audiology field.
+I'm in the audiology field.

-I'll get to the horse meat in just a second, but uh you said something a couple of months ago about new hope for your hearing, possibly.
+I'll get to the horse meat in just a second, but you said something a couple of months ago about new hope for your hearing, possibly.

-Is is the House Institute doing something new?
+Is the House Institute doing something new?

-Well, no, the the there's there isn't there isn't new hope.
+Well, no, there isn't new hope.

-I 'cause the libs are out there saying people need hope.
+Because the libs are out there saying people need hope.

 I do too.